Vaishali Mhade

-Vaishali Made (born 21 August 1984) is an Indian singer and winner of Zee TV's reality series, Sa Re Ga Ma Pa Challenge 2009.
+Vaishali Mhade (born 21 August 1984) is an Indian singer and winner of Zee TV's reality series, Sa Re Ga Ma Pa Challenge 2009.
 She sings primarily in Marathi language.
 Originally from Hinganghat in Vidarbha, Maharashtra, Mhade is married to Anant Mhade in hinganghat, and the mother of a girl, Aastha Mhade.
-She is a contestant in the reality show Bigg Boss Marathi in 2019.
+She was a contestant in the reality show Bigg Boss Marathi in 2019.
+She has won the Filmfare Awards Marathi for Best Female Playback Singer in 2025 for her Lavani rendition in Phullwanti.

-Sa Re Ga Ma Pa Challenge 2009

-Vaishali Mhade made it to the top 3 in Zee TV's Sa Re Ga Ma Pa Challenge 2009 with Soumen Nandi and Yashita Yashpal Sharma and because of her huge fan following across India she won the Sa Re Ga Ma Pa Challenge 2009, along with a Rs 50-lakh music contract with Zee TV, a Hyundai i10 car and a LCD TV.
+Mhade Made it to the top 3 in Zee TV's Sa Re Ga Ma Pa Challenge 2009 with Soumen Nandi and Yashita Yashpal Sharma and because of her huge fan following across India she won the Sa Re Ga Ma Pa Challenge 2009, along with a Rs 50-lakh music contract with Zee TV, a Hyundai i10 car and a LCD TV.
 Mhade was placed in Himesh Reshammiya's "Rock Gharana" and throughout her entire journey in Sa Re Ga Ma Pa Challenge 2009, she proved herself to be a versatile, conventional and consistent singer.
-In addition, she also won the Marathi version of Sa Re Ga Ma Pa in 2008.
+In addition, she also won the Sa Re Ga Ma Pa Marathi in 2008.